by

 Safety and Storage

-As a highly volatile, flammable, and toxic chemical, the safety and storage of acetone are crucial.
+As a highly volatile, flammable, and toxic chemical, acetone needs to be handled, used, and stored safely.

 The product you buy must be in a sealed container with a proper label.
 It must be stored in an area that has the appropriate temperature and has no source of ignition, such as sparks or flame.